Simons Ministry: Economic policy

+Railway construction

-The Grand Duchy was underdeveloped in regards to communications compared with its neighbours.
+The Grand Duchy was under-developed in regards to communications compared with its neighbours.
 Already in 1850, a law had authorised the Willmar government to negotiate on the construction of railways.
 However, the Luxembourgish political authorities took five years to find foreign investors.
 There was doubt as to the profitability of such an enterprise.
 The question was where the raw materials were whose transportation could have generated enough income to cover the construction of the rails.
 In the early 1850s, the use of minette ore in steel production was still at an experimental stage.
-The Simons government managed to complete a contract with French financiers who created the "Société royale grand-ducale des chemins de fer Guillaume-Luxembourg" (Royal Grand-ducal Company for Railways William-Luxembourg).
+The Simons government managed to complete a contract with French financiers who created the "Société royale grand-ducale des chemins de fer Guillaume-Luxembourg" (Royal Grand-ducal William-Luxembourg Railways Company).
 This company constructed the network, but did not have the means to operate it.
 It ceded the operation rights to the Compagnie française des chemins de fer de l’Est. In 1859, the first sections linking Luxembourg to Arlon and Thionville were opened.

 The State required considerable funds to provide the country with railway lines.
 However, the ordinary income of the budget was not sufficient.
 The public authorities, loyal to the liberal conception of the state's role, were hesitant to go into debt.
 Nevertheless, in 1856, the Simons government took out an initial loan of 150,000 francs to provide aid to the communes.
 Three years later, it took out a second loan of 3,500,000 francs to subsidise railway construction.

+New banking system

 The mass of capital for the construction of railway lines and the development of industry and trade required the creation of a new system of credit.
 The Simons government laid the foundations of the modern banking system in the Grand Duchy.
 Its negotiations with influential German bankers resulted in 1856 in the creation of the Banque Internationale à Luxembourg – both a merchant bank and a bank of issue.
 The same year saw the birth of the Caisse d’épargne, with the State guaranteeing (two years later) the full reimbursement of funds deposited in it.
 While this institution hoarded individuals' savings, the Banque internationale provided the country's nascent industry with capital.
 The attempt to create a property credit institution, the establishment of which had been voted through in 1853, resulted in failure.
 This establishment, effectively still-born, was intended to offer loans to farmers and land-owners, without them having to give up their land if they fell into debt.